-We are the Steven Schmiedeknecht Family and we shepherd a flock of Merino sheep.
+We are the Steven Schmiedeknecht Family and we shepherd a flock of purebred Merino sheep in West Michigan.

-In 2014, I married the love of my life, Steven.
-The Lord has blessed us with five beautiful children so far, Elsie (8 years), Sydney (6 years), Walter (5 years), Naomi (2 years) and Genevieve (Genny) (born October 2024).
+In 2014, Steven and I were married.
+The Lord has blessed us within the course of the last eight years with five beautiful children so far, Elsie (8 years), Sydney (6 years), Walter (5 years), Naomi (2 years) and Genevieve (Genny) (born October 2024).

-In 2017, Steven, and I, became first-generation farmers here in West Michigan by purchasing a couple of older purebred Merino sheep (Molly and Maggie) to see if shepherding was for us.
-It was love at first sight and now we can’t imagine ever not having sheep.
+In 2017, Steven, and I, purchased a couple of older purebred Merino sheep (Molly and Maggie) to see if shepherding was for us.
+It was love at first sight and we began on our shepherding journey.

 In 2019, we introduced three purebred Merino ewes (moorits and a white) to our farm from Mendenhall Wool Ranch (California).

-In 2021, we introduced a heritage breed, Tunis wether from Leatherwood Creek Farm (Tennessee), to our flock, which we are very thrilled about.
+In 2021, we introduced a heritage breed, Tunis wether from Leatherwood Creek Farm (Tennessee), to our flock.

-And, in 2022, we introduced a very regal looking horned purebred Merino ram (black) from Black Sheep Farm (Virginia) who was named Champion Natural Colored Ram at the 2022 Maryland Sheep & Wool Festival.
+In 2022, we introduced Cezanne, a horned purebred Merino ram (black/dark silver/white spotted) from Black Sheep Farm (Virginia) who was named Champion Natural Colored Ram at the 2022 Maryland Sheep & Wool Festival.
+As a lamb (~6 months old), Cezanne’s wool fleece tested at 16.7 micron average and with a 100% comfort factor.

 Here at Wool Haven, our desire is to raise beautiful and thriving purebred Merino sheep with superior genetics, giving exquisitely dense and uniform fine wool fleeces with lovely, soft handle (low micron count and high comfort factor), impressive crimp, staple length and lock structure, from sheep with proper and sound body conformations that display the Merino breed standard honorably.
 Holly has a particular interest in the recessive color genetics of Merinos and hopes to focus on a breeding program that will allow for the expression of the gorgeous range of beautiful fleece colors (moorit, dark browns, silvers and variegated fleeces) in future lambs.